The Restoration of All: Universalism in Early Christianity (part 8)

 But due to a deception of the devil, many people, as though they forgot these and similar statements of the Lord, adhere to the conception of the end of punishment, out of an audacity that is even superior to their sin.
 For if at a certain moment there is an end to aeonian punishment, aeonian life will certainly have an end as well.
 And if we do not admit of thinking this concerning life, what reason should there be for assigning an end to aeonian punishment?
 (Regulae 267)

 The ferocity with which this passage condemns the idea of an end to aeonian punishment is surprising, especially considering Basil’s admiration of Origen and Gregory Thaumaturgus.
 Basil says of his own brother Gregory of Nyssa (who was certainly a universalist) that he wishes he could be the leader of “the whole Church under the sun,” if that were possible (Letter 98.2).
 It seems odd that he would say that his brother, whom he held in such great esteem, is deceived by the devil.
-Furthermore, Basil knew that aiōnios doesn’t mean strictly eternal – in fact, in one place he says that “some attribute to the aeons [aiōnes] the description of eternal [tou aidiou],” but he himself rejects this view (Contra Eunomium II.17) – and he uses aidios (“eternal”) to describe future life, but not punishment.
+Basil knew that aiōn doesn’t mean strictly eternal (although, to be fair, he doesn’t explicitly say the same about aiōnios) – he says that “some attribute to the aeons [aiōnes] the description of eternal [tou aidiou],” but he himself rejects this view (Contra Eunomium II.17) – and he uses aidios (“eternal”) to describe future life, but not punishment.
 [1] Given his familiarity with Origen, he also would have known Origen’s argument that life and death cannot be coeternal (Comm in Rom V.7.8), yet he makes no attempt to refute it here.
 In light of all this, it seems at least plausible that (as Ramelli argues) this passage is not authentic.

 Basil’s commentary on Isaiah, which is likely authentic, clearly supports universal restoration.
 In this work, he frequently speaks of the restorative nature of punishment: “God is angry in this way, so that he may benefit sinners.
 For he does not chastise for destruction, but instructs for correction” (Comm in Isa I.54–59; cf. V.179–181; VI.183–186; VII.195; IX.230–231; X.242–244; XVI.306).
 This is true also of the “fire of the aeon to come,” which will purify those who have sinned “unto death” (IV.137).
 Even God’s warning that he will not forgive his people “is not a harmful threat, but an instruction preparatory to bringing salvation” (II.84).
 Commenting on Isaiah 9:7, he says,